MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 You've updated the encryption rule to append a disclaimer to each protected message.
 This makes it clear to recipients that the email was encrypted and securely transmitted from Contoso Ltd.

-## Task 3 – Enable the mailflow rule
+## Task 3 – Enable the mail flow rule

-By default, new mailflow rules are created in a disabled state.
+By default, new mail flow rules are created in a disabled state.
 In this task, you'll enable the encryption rule so it can begin protecting messages from the Finance department.

 1. On the **Rules** page, select **Disabled** for the newly created **Encrypt messages from Finance department**.

 1. In the **Encrypt messages from Finance department** flyout, set the toggle under **Enable or disable rule** to **Enabled**.

-1. The mailflow rule will enable automatically.
+1. The mail flow rule will enable automatically.
 You'll see a message stating **Updating the rule status, please wait...**.
 Once the rule is enabled, you'll see a message stating **Rule status updated successfully**.

 1. Close the flyout by selecting the **X** in the top right corner of the flyout.